 Poets, literary critics, and lovers of poetry often speak of the "music of poetry."
 The Sounds of Poetry Viewed as Music gives substance to the metaphor by building on recent research in linguistics and music theory to propose a theory of the sounds of poetry conceived in musical terms.
 It develops a rule-based methodology for assigning normative readings to the rhythms and contours of poetic lines.
 Each component of the theory is compared to earlier treatments both in traditional prosody and in generative metrics and intonational phonology.
 The theory's predictions correspond well to recorded readings by poets and actors.
 The book also advances an original hierarchical treatment of syllabic rhyme, alliteration, and assonance.

-The Sounds of Poetry Viewed as Music is a deeply interdisciplinary project.
-On one hand, it offers a detailed, rigorous treatment of the perceptual organization of poetic sounds.
-On the other, it supports Darwin's claim that music and language have a common ancestry in expressive vocalization.
-This book will engage lovers of poetry, literary scholars, musicians, and philosophers and cognitive scientists interested in the intersection of the musical and linguistic capacities.
+The Sounds of Poetry Viewed as Music is an interdisciplinary project.
+In reconceiving prosody in musical terms, it offers a detailed treatment of the cognitive organization of poetic sounds, and by implication it supports the claim that music and language have a common ancestry in expressive vocalization.
+This book will engage readers of poetry, literary scholars, musicians, philosophers, and cognitive scientists interested in the intersection of the musical and linguistic capacities.

 Review Quotes

 Drawing on decades of musical theory, The Sounds of Poetry Viewed as Music offers a fresh alternative to traditional literary and generative metrics approaches, redefining our understanding of poetry's structure.
-Concise yet profound, it bridges poetry, music, and linguistic theory in bold new ways.--Nigel Fabb, emeritus professor of literary linguistics at the University of Strathclyde
+Concise yet profound, it bridges poetry, music, and linguistic theory in bold new ways.--Nigel Fabb, emeritus professor of literary linguistics, University of Strathclyde

 About the Author